 - Premenstrual Symptoms

-BHRT in women may also help to decrease blood pressure and reduce plaque formation on the arterial walls, reduce the risk and or the severity of Type 2 Diabetes, reduce bone loss, reduce the risk of colorectal cancer and increase HDL (good cholesterol) while lowering LDL (bad cholesterol), and reduce the risk of Alzheimer’s dementia.
+Hormone therapy may also help to decrease blood pressure and reduce plaque formation on the arterial walls, reduce the risk or the severity of type 2 diabetes (or both), reduce bone loss, reduce the risk of colorectal cancer and increase HDL (good cholesterol) while lowering LDL (bad cholesterol), and reduce the risk of Alzheimer’s dementia by raising estrogen levels.

 Hormone Replacement Therapy for Men